 This leads on to my final reasons not to use hair loss concealer products.
 Following on from the previous page...

 Suppose you go for a run.
-Well, unfortunately, some concealer products will also run with you.
+Well, unfortunately, some concealer products can start running with you.

 In other words, the dye used to give the spray, powder or fibers their color, will leak out into your sweat (green in the case of Toppik as you’ve just read) and can then run down your face.
 And that's not a good look!